CumulusNetworks/docs/content/cumulus-linux-59/System-Configuration/Access-Control-Lists/Access-Control-List-Configuration.md

 weight: 220
 toc: 3
 ---
-You can use several different tools to configure ACLs in Cumulus Linux:
+Cumulus Linux provides several tools to configure <span class="a-tooltip">[ACLs](## "Access Control Lists")</span>:
+- NVUE is a Cumulus Linux-specific userspace tool you can use to configure custom ACLs.
 - `iptables`, `ip6tables`, and `ebtables` are Linux userspace tools you use to administer filtering rules for IPv4 packets, IPv6 packets, and Ethernet frames (layer 2 using MAC addresses).
-- `cl-acltool` is a Cumulus Linux-specific userspace tool you use to administer filtering rules and configure default ACLs. `cl-acltool` operates on various configuration files and uses `iptables`, `ip6tables`, and `ebtables` to install rules into the kernel.
+- `cl-acltool` is a Cumulus Linux-specific userspace tool you can use to administer filtering rules and configure default ACLs. `cl-acltool` operates on various configuration files and uses `iptables`, `ip6tables`, and `ebtables` to install rules into the kernel.
 In addition, `cl-acltool` programs rules in hardware for switch port interfaces, which `iptables`, `ip6tables` and `ebtables` cannot do on their own.
-- NVUE is a Cumulus Linux-specific userspace tool you can use to configure custom ACLs.

 ## Traffic Rules

 ### Chains

-Netfilter describes the way that the Linux kernel classifies and controls packets to, from, and across the switch.
-Netfilter does not require a separate software daemon to run; it is part of the Linux kernel.
-Netfilter asserts policies at layer 2, 3 and 4 of the {{<exlink url="https://en.wikipedia.org/wiki/OSI_model" text="OSI model">}} by inspecting packet and frame headers according to a list of rules.
+ACLs in Cumulus Linux classify and control packets to, from, and across the switch, asserting policies at layer 2, 3 and 4 of the {{<exlink url="https://en.wikipedia.org/wiki/OSI_model" text="OSI model">}} by inspecting packet and frame headers according to a list of rules.
 The `iptables`, `ip6tables`, and `ebtables` userspace applications provide syntax you use to define rules.

 The rules inspect or operate on packets at several points (*chains*) in the life of the packet through the system: